chaidiscovery/chai-lab/examples/msas/README.md

 ## The `.aligned.pqt` file format

 The easiest way to provide MSA information to Chai-1 is through the `.aligned.pqt` file format that we have defined.
-This file can be thought of as an augmented `a3m` file, and is essentially a pandas dataframe saved in parquet format with the following four (required) columns:
+This file can be thought of as an augmented `a3m` file, and is essentially a dataframe saved in parquet format with the following four (required) columns:

 - `sequence` - contains alignment hits in the `a3m` sequence format.
 - `source_database` - contains information regarding the database that the sequence came from.
 This can be set to one of `uniprot`, `uniref90`, `bfd_uniclust`, `mgnify`, or `query`.
 This source is featurized as an input to Chai-1 (and is therefore not just for book keeping!).
 The `query` key should only occur once in the table as the first row and indicates the query sequence used to construct the hits.
 If your alignments come from a database not included in these four options, it's probably a good idea to experiment with setting a source to get best results; `uniref90` should be a good "catchall" choice in general.